docker/docs/content/manuals/desktop/troubleshoot/_index.md

 1. When an error message appears, select **Gather diagnostics**.
 2. When the diagnostics are uploaded, Docker Desktop prints a diagnostic ID.
 Copy this ID.
 3. Use your diagnostics ID to get help:
-    - select **Contact support** from the **Troubleshooting** menu.
+    - Select **Contact support** from the **Troubleshooting** menu.
 This opens the Docker Desktop support form.
 Fill in the information required.
 Your diagnostics ID is gathered automatically.
 Then, select **Submit ticket** to request Docker Desktop support.
         > [!NOTE]
         >
         > You must be signed in to Docker Desktop to access the support form.
 For information on what's covered as part of Docker Desktop support, see [Support](../../support/_index.md).